WPBeginner

 But why does email perform so well?
 The answer is simple: email is private and personal.

-• Guaranteed Reach – When you use Twitter, Facebook, or Instagram, your updates are bound to be missed due to the very nature of social media algorithms.
-However, people tend to check emails a lot more carefully than their social networks.
+• Guaranteed Reach – When you use X (formerly, Twitter), Facebook, or Instagram, your updates are bound to be missed due to the very nature of social media algorithms.
+However, people tend to check email more carefully than their social networks.

 • Access and Ownership – You don’t own the content you post on social media.
-At any time, your account can be suspended and you lose all your followers.
-Or what if your favorite social media platform goes out of business?
-We’re not saying they will, but your email list is something that you own.
+Your account can be suspended at any time, and you lose all your followers.
+Or what if your favorite social media platform goes out of business (Remember MySpace, Google+, Vine)?
+We are not saying they will, but your email list is something that you own.
 Second, you are not limited to the rules of the social platform, such as character length or hashtag rules.
 You set the limits yourself.
 You can integrate email newsletters within your WordPress blog with more effectiveness than embedding social platforms (we will show you how later in this guide).

-• Better Targeting – The best part about building your email list is that you can use it to target your audience locally (for folks in specific countries, cities, states).
-If you are launching a product in select locations, then email is the best way to reach your subscribers in that area.
+• Better Targeting – The best thing about building your email list is that you can use it to target your audience locally (for folks in specific countries, cities, and states).
+Email is the best way to reach your subscribers if you launch a product in select locations.

-• Increase Revenue – The bottom line is when you have guaranteed reach, better targeting, and attention of your users, then you are definitely going to increase revenue.
+• Increase Revenue – The bottom line is when you have guaranteed reach, better targeting, and attention from your users, then you are going to increase revenue.

 But isn’t email dead?
 Haven’t you heard social media is where everyone’s at?

-It’s a common statement but if email use was truly dead, then why does every social media platform require you to sign up with an email address?
+It’s a common misunderstanding about email marketing.
+If email use was truly dead, then why does every social media platform require you to sign up with an email address?

-Email has been the most reliable form of electronic communication for the past two decades, and it hasn’t slowed down.
-Plus, building an email list is a lot easier than building a following on social media platforms.
+Email has been the most reliable form of electronic communication for the past three decades, and it hasn’t slowed down.
+Building an email list is much easier than building a following on social media platforms.

 On the other hand, when you send an email, it reaches all your subscribers and stays in their inbox until they take action.